eric-lgonz/Enterprise-Network-Expansion/README.md

 <h1>Part 6: Connecting to the Core</h1>

-In this section of the project, we will be connecting our distribution switches to the core switches and give them valid ip addresses on the network.
+In this section of the project, we will be connecting our distribution switches to the core switches and give them valid IP addresses on the network.
 Then we will remove the static routing we previously configured and replace it with Open Shortest Path First (OSPF), a dynamic routing protocol.

 <h2>Physical Connections</h2>

-Let's make the following connections using copper cross-over cable:
+Let's make the following connections using copper crossover cable:
 - Distribution-1's G1/0/10 to Core-3's G1/0/10 interface
 - Distribution-1's G1/0/11 to Core-4's G1/0/10 interface
 - Distribution-2's G1/0/10 to Core-3's G1/0/11 interface
 - Distribution-2's G1/0/11 to Core-4's G1/0/11 interface

-After making the connections the topology should look like this:
+After making the connections, the topology should look like this:

 _insert image_